cirKITers/qml-essentials/docs/usage.md

 ## Data-Reuploading

 This idea is one of the core features of our framework and builds upon the work by [*Schuld et al. (2020)*](https://doi.org/10.48550/arXiv.2008.08605).
-Essentially it allows us to represent a quantum circuit as a truncated Fourier series which is a powerfull feature that enables the model to mimic arbitrary non-linear functions.
+Essentially, it allows us to represent a quantum circuit as a truncated Fourier series, which is a powerful feature that enables the model to mimic arbitrary non-linear functions.
 The number of frequencies that the model can represent is constrained by the number of data encoding steps within the circuit.

 Typically, there is a reuploading step after each layer and on each qubit (`data_reupload=True`).
-However, our package also allows you to specify and array with the number of rows representing the qubits and number of columns representing the layers.
+However, our package also allows you to specify an array with the number of rows representing the qubits and number of columns representing the layers.
-Then a `True` means that encoding is applied at the corresponding position within the circuit.
+Then, a `True` means that encoding is applied at the corresponding position within the circuit.

 In the following example, the model has two reuploading steps (`model.degree` = 2) although it would be capable of representing four frequencies: